timuzkas/cultivar/docs/mechanics.md

 ### How It Works

-1. When you plant a seed, farmland starts dry
-2. Right-click with water bucket on the farmland to water it
+1. Right-click with a water bucket on the farmland to water it.
-3. Water expires after a configurable time (default: 5 minutes per stage)
+2. Water expires after a configurable time:
+   - **Cannabis/Tobacco**: 45 minutes
+   - **Tea**: 60 minutes
+   - **Mushrooms**: 30 minutes
-4. Re-water before expiry to maintain growth
+3. Re-water before expiry to maintain growth.
+Rain also replenishes water.

 ### Water Expiry

-If a crop stage completes without water, the crop enters a "thirsty" state:
-- Growth pauses until watered
-- Extended thirst (2+ stages missed) causes stress
-- Very extended thirst kills the crop

-### Detection

-The plugin checks for water within a 1-block radius of the farmland.
-Water blocks persist; water in buckets does not.
+If water expires, growth pauses until re-watered or it rains.
+Extended neglect causes stress.

 ---